How to define project definition?

 - Update your project scope frequently

-How to re-organize a software development model when the product continually changes?
+How to re-organize a software development model when the product continually Scaling up changes?

 To maintain both high-quality and high value when the product continually changes there is a need for a re-organization of the software development model, which means choosing the right methodology, preferably the agile one (Extreme programming, Scrum, etc.) When it comes to requirements, project managers using Scrum tend to freeze the model for the current iteration so developers have a certain level of stability, although XP and DAD practitioners allow a change during the iteration.
 Whichever you choose, it is important to bear in mind that it may result in moving some requirements to the next iteration.